Home visit: 6 easy hacks to revamp your wardrobe

 5. Snapshot your best outfit combos

 “It can save so much time in the morning when you know what you’re going to wear, although sometimes what you planned may not match the mood you wake up in!” says Kelly.
 But she has this time-saving idea.
-Work out your favorite outfit combinations, take a selfie in each one and tape them up next to your wardrobe for outfit inspo.
+Work out your favourite outfit combinations, take a selfie in each one and tape them up next to your wardrobe for outfit inspo.

 6. Filter your wardrobe